mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     discarded and not passed to the next ChannelOutboundHandler in the ChannelPipeline
     * If the message reaches the actual transport layer, it will be released automatically when it’s written or the Channel is closed
+* when a `ChannelInboundHandler` implementation overrides `channelRead()`, it is responsible for explicitly releasing the memory associated with pooled `ByteBuf` instances `ReferenceCountUtil.release(msg)`
+    * SimpleChannelInboundHandler releases resources automatically, you shouldn’t store references to any messages for later use, as these will become invalid

 ### ChannelPipeline
 * ChannelPipeline
     * ChannelPipeline provides a container for a chain of ChannelHandlers and defines an API for propagating the